 Programme Title: Human Rights Education, Stories of Refuge, Stories of Welcome Project and Youth Activism

 Global Justice Themes: Human Rights, Migration and Refugees, Individuals At Risk

 - Stories of Refuge, Stories of Welcome Project –Students will learn directly from rights-holders through a series of workshops delivered by individuals seeking International Protection in Ireland.
 They will learn about human rights, refugee, and migrant rights and how they can affect real change in their communities.
 Participating schools will also receive an induction to the programme and the school community will gain an opportunity to connect with people living in local Direct Provision centres.

-- Human Rights Campaigns: Join one of our campaigns, including our Write For Rights campaign which takes place between Nov-Jan each year and take action for human rights across the world
+- Human Rights Campaigns: Join one of our campaigns, including our Write For Rights campaign which takes place between Nov-Jan each year and take action for human rights across the world.

 A PARTNERSHIP WITH AFRICA (APA)

 Programme Title: Get up and Goals project (A Partnership with Africa)

 Global Justice Themes: United Nations Sustainable Development Goals – focusing on the cross-cutting themes of climate change, gender equality, migration, and international inequalities.